UCdasec/SoftPower/README.md

 >

 ### Datasets
-Our datasets used in this study can be accessed through the link below (last modified April 2024):
+Our datasets used in this study can be accessed through the link below (**last modified April 2024**):

 https://mailuc-my.sharepoint.com/:f:/g/personal/wang2ba_ucmail_uc_edu/EqBa62pr1EtPlW7PiiF0bSkBMavkyNOPfwOompfV3yf6ew?e=yxLgMb

 Note: the above link need to be updated every 6 months due to certain settings of OneDrive.
-If you find the links are expired and you cannot access the data, please feel free to email us (boyang.wang@uc.edu).
+If you find the links are expired and you cannot access the data, please feel free to email us (Dr. Boyang Wang, boyang.wang@uc.edu).
 We will be update the links as soon as we can.
 Thanks!

 ### How to Reproduce the results